Ben2W/migration-playground-authjs-nextjs/README.md

 > Deploying this app, or building it with `pnpm build` is not yet supported.

+## Enabling Clerk Migrations:

+**Heartbeat Endpoint:**
+This endpoint is already created for you at `/src/app/api/clerk-migrations/add-active-user`.

+**Clerk Migrations Wrapper:**
+Simply uncomment the commented lines in `/src/app/layout.tsx` to enable the wrapper.

+**Get Users by IDs Endpoint:**
+This endpoint is already created for you at `/src/app/api/clerk-migrations/get-users-by-ids`.

 ## Differences in Developer Experience (DX)

 1. **Local Development with External Access**